 Had the virus impacted more young adults instead of the elderly, the entire supply chain for food and other retail products could have shut down.
 If the food and grocery retail supply chain is ever disrupted to the point where food cannot be received, and groceries can’t be sold in stores or online, mass chaos will result as there is no alternative consumers can turn to.
 This is the new reality for retailers.

 We are also witnessing massive layoffs as retail stores are either forced to close because of government mandates, or customer traffic is so low in the stores that there is no need to maintain full staffing.
 The loss of jobs is so great that I estimate it will hasten the U.S. into a recession.

 There will be a large number of bankruptcies but I strongly recommend that the government does nothing to try and rescue retailers.
 The cold hard truth is that many retailers like JC Penney, Kohl’s, Sears and Macy’s to name a few, were in dire straits before the Coronavirus.
 Rescuing retailers will only prolong the inevitable.
 It makes much more sense economically to put the bad retailers out of their misery and to “thin the retail herd” as much as possible.

 Does this mean that we could be looking at a future where only a few large, healthy retailers exist like Amazon, Walmart, Target and Aldi?
 Yes.
 I believe the tradeoff is worth it lest we continue to lose billions propping up weak retailers.
 Survival isn’t mandatory for all retailers.

 Will the U.S. experience another depression?
-No, I don’t believe so.
+It’s certainly possible.